PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/UseCasesDetailed.md

 ><br><span style="color:green">Demographic parity</span>: 'The proportion of predicted positives should be equal across sensitive/protective groups'. <br> <br>
 <span style="color:green">Demographic parity is satisfied when their base rates are the same; 50 images depict homosexual couples, and 100 images depict heterosexual couples (i.e., the favorable outcome should be assigned to each group of a sensitive/protective attribute at equal rates).</span> <br> <br>

-This function returns a list of values formatted as follows: ```[Demographic parity unprivileged group, Demographic parity privileged group, Absolute difference of Demographic Parity between unprivileged and privileged group]```
+This function returns a list of values formatted as follows: ```[Demographic parity privileged group, Demographic parity unprivileged group, Absolute difference of Demographic Parity between unprivileged and privileged group]```

+:warning: Notice that for Demographic Parity the privileged group is returned first, and the unprivileged group second.
+For the other group fairness metrics, the unprivileged group is returned first, and the privileged group second.

 - [ ] Equal Selection Parity